 Written by Jessica R. Towhey

 It’s about 7,400 miles from Kabul to San Francisco.
 It’s roughly 8,200 from Baghdad to San Francisco.
-For wartime allies and their families from Iraq and Afghanistan, the distance from homelands to new homes is lessened greatly by support from the Bay Area chapter of No One Left Behind.
+For wartime allies and their families from Iraq and Afghanistan, the distance from homelands to new homes is lessened greatly by the support of No One Left Behind.

-Since the chapter’s founding in October 2014, hundreds of volunteers have engaged with more than 260 SIV families to help them settle in, start looking for a job, connect spouses with English tutors, provide computers to those furthering their education or looking for a job, and hooks them up with bicycles.
+Hundreds of volunteers have worked to engage with more than 260 SIV families to help them settle in, start looking for a job, connect spouses with English tutors, provide computers to those furthering their education or looking for a job, and hooks them up with bicycles.

 Why bicycles?
 It can take up to 120 days from the time an applicant requests and then receives a green card.
 The wartime allies and their families come to the United States on Special Immigrant Visas (SIV) that are specifically set aside for who supported US military and government personnel as interpreters or other vital support roles.
 Once here, they can apply for Green Cards.
 A green card is needed for a California driver’s license.
 Since it can take up to four months to get the license and public transportation can be limiting, a bicycle can significantly reduce the commute time from home to work.

-“A bike lets you access a job that’s farther than someone can walk,” said Carol Sebilia, director of Employment and Education for the Bay Area chapter.
+“A bike lets you access a job that’s farther than someone can walk,” said Carol Sebilia, volunteer of NOLB.

-The Bay Area chapter has a partnership with a man who refurbishes bicycles.
-Bikes are donated to him, he fixes them up and then donates them to the chapter, which, in turn, gives them to recently resettled families.
+No One Left Behind has a partnership with a man who refurbishes bicycles.
+Bikes are donated to him, he fixes them up and then donates them to NOLB, which, in turn, gives them to recently resettled families.
 When NOLB gets a bike as a donation, if it needs to be rehabbed, it goes to the bike guy.
 The bikes retail for about $250 and are usually 15 gears.
-The chapter purchases new helmets and bike locks.
+NOLB purchases new helmets and bike locks.